1986 Mozambican Tupolev Tu-134 crash: Search and rescue

-After being unable to contact the flight on the radio, the Maputo controller alerted authorities and Mozambican military units prepared for search and rescue.
+After being unable to contact the flight on the radio, the Maputo controller alerted authorities and the Mozambican military units prepared for search and rescue.
 Since the last radio communication with the aircraft had been four minutes before its estimated time of arrival, the initial search area was defined around Maputo.
-Throughout the rest of the night and early morning helicopters flew search and rescue missions in an attempt to find the missing aeroplane, and in addition a marine search of Maputo Bay was carried out, all without success.
+Throughout the rest of the night and early morning, many helictopers were out to search for the missing flight, and, in addition, a marine search of Maputo Bay was carried out, all without success.

 The actual accident site was in a remote, inaccessible corner of South Africa, approximately 150 m from the Mozambican border.
 The left wing hit a tree and the aircraft broke up before sliding down a hill, distributing the wreckage over a debris field 846 m in length.
 A police officer was alerted at approximately 23:00 by a villager from Mbuzini, and the first responder to the scene was a member of the Komatipoort police station who arrived at 23:40.
 The first medical personnel reached the site at 01:00.
 Shortly after 04:00, a helicopter and medical crew from the South African Air Force Base Hoedspruit arrived and evacuated the survivors to Nelspruit hospital.

 Of the five members of the flight crew, only the flight engineer survived.
-All four Mozambican cabin crew were fatally injured, as were 26 of the 35 passengers.
+All four Mozambican cabin crew were killed, as were 26 of the 35 passengers.
 According to the autopsy conducted by a South African pathologist, Machel died instantly.
 Besides Machel, the dead included Marxist scholar and diplomat Aquino de Bragança, Machel's possible successor Fernando Honwana, press secretary Muradali Mamadhussein, photo-journalist Daniel Maquinasse, and transport minister Alcantara Santos.
 One survivor died 2 1/2 months after the crash from his injuries.